-Instead, Kristy rents and invests what she saves in low cost index ETFs, using a 60/40 allocation (60 per cent equities, 40 per cent fixed income).
-Using a portfolio withdrawal rate of 3 per cent, she has been able to preserve her portfolio and actually see it grow over time.
+Instead, Kristy rents and invests what she saves in low-cost index ETFs, using a 60/40 allocation (60% equities, 40% fixed income).
+Using a portfolio withdrawal rate of 3%, she has been able to preserve her portfolio and actually see it grow over time.
 She’s a strong believer that you don’t need a home to achieve financial security.

 Despite Kristy’s convincing evangelism for renting/investing, many millennials are still driven to own homes.
-According to a Royal LePage survey, 86 per cent of those between the ages of 25 and 30 still view real estate as a good investment.
+According to a Royal LePage survey, 86% of those between the ages of 25 and 30 still view real estate as a good investment.
 And for good reason.

 When you buy your home, it’s forced savings.
 (If you don’t pay your mortgage, you’ll find yourself out on the streets pretty quickly.)
 You’re far less likely to splurge on avocado toast three times a week with that hanging over your head.
 The forced savings of homeownership help you build up equity and long-term wealth over the years.

-And when you buy, you’re able to use what I like to call “other people’s money.”
-The bank often puts up most of the money when buying.
-And if the home appreciates in value, you can come out ahead in the future, plus have a paid-off home to show for your efforts.
-The government also offers tax credits and deductions to encourage homeownership.
+Finally, when you buy, you’re able to capitalize on what I like to call “other people’s money.”
+The bank initially fronts most of the cash when you take out a mortgage, but if the property appreciates in value, you’re the one that comes out ahead financially.
+And today’s technology can help you minimize your risk of overpaying in interest; online mortgage brokers like Breezeful give you a glimpse of your borrowing options beyond your usual bank, allowing you to search for and compare dozens of potential mortgage lenders and the rates they’re willing to offer.
+Opportunities to cut costs abound in the public sector as well, since the government offers tax credits and deductions to encourage homeownership.
 In many cases, you won’t have to pay any tax when you sell your principal residence.

 My decision to buy a home has a lot to do with how I was raised.
 Growing up my parents were always homeowners.
 This encouraged me to start saving toward the down payment for a home early on.
 Once I graduated from university and landed my first full-time job, I decided the timing was right to go house hunting.

-But there are convincing arguments on both sides of the buy vs. rent debate, and whichever you gravitate toward should ultimately depend on your personal circumstance, rather than the views and decisions of your peers.
+But there are convincing arguments on both sides of the renting vs buying debate, and whichever you gravitate toward should ultimately depend on your personal circumstance rather than the views and decisions of your peers.

-If you’re debating between rent and buy, consider the following rules of thumb when making your decision:
+If you’re debating whether to rent or buy, consider the following rules of thumb when making your decision:

 When to Rent